NesrinAbuMnezel/Mastering-JavaScript-in-20-Days/README.md

 Welcome to the 20-Day Learning JavaScript Challenge! 🚀

-In this challenge, you will enhance your JavaScript skills and knowledge.
-Each day, you will explore different aspects of JavaScript, building a solid foundation and gaining hands-on experience through practical exercises and projects.
+In this challenge, i will enhance my JavaScript skills and knowledge.
+Each day, i will explore different aspects of JavaScript, building a solid foundation and gaining hands-on experience through practical exercises and projects.

 ## Overview
 - **Duration:** 20 days